merci-tech/poc/README.md

-# poc
+# Proof of concepts
-Repository for POC created during project execution
+Repository for POCs created during project execution